Woolverine94/biniou/README.md

 biniou:latest
 ```

- or, for CUDA support :
+or, with CUDA support :

 ```bash
 docker run -it --gpus all --restart=always -p 7860:7860 \